rladies-san-diego/2018-03-27_uscensus/README.md

 # API Key

 You will need a US Census API key to run the scripts.
 You can get one [here](https://api.census.gov/data/key_signup.html).
-When you have your key make a copy of the file `census_api_key_TEMPLATE.R`, remove the suffix `_TEMPLATE` and where it says `[ADD IN YOUR KEY]` paste in your personal key.
+When you have your key make a copy of the file `census_api_key_TEMPLATE.R`, remove the suffix `_TEMPLATE`, and where it says `[ADD IN YOUR KEY]` paste in your personal key.